 Merge images as sprites where appropriate to reduce the number of HTTP requests.

-Consider using CSS3 masks and filters to alter a web page image rather than PhotoShop; compressing the original image will usually result in greater file savings than trying to do so with an image that has been manipulated by a dozen PhotoShop processes.
+Consider using CSS masks and filters to alter a web page image rather than PhotoShop; compressing the original image will usually result in greater file savings than trying to do so with an image that has been manipulated by PhotoShop a dozen times.

 There are two means of optimizing web images after compression: online, or with a native application.
 Online tools are handy, but they are significantly slower than native applications.